 That is why a small amount of soil is enough to grow these plants.
 In case you have planted it in a deep planter then make sure the soil is not wet rather just moist in nature.

 The unused soil in the bottom stays soggy and can cause rot roots.
 Also, your planter must bear drainage holes to drain the excess water.

-Like other indoor plants, Goldfish plants do not like direct sun.
-So if you are planning to keep it in the garden or on the balcony under direct sunlight then probably you are planning to kill your plant.
+Unlike other indoor plants, Goldfish plants do not like direct sun.
+So if you are planning to keep it in the garden or in the balcony under direct sunlight, then probably you are planning to kill your plant.

 Indoor plants are very sensitive to light and heat.
 Keep the planter near the window where it can get enough indirect light.
 But do not keep it in front of the window as the place is much hotter and receives more heat than any other place in your home.

-Putting it beside the window is preferably good.
-You can use artificial lights also for that you need to keep the plant 6 inches away from the light for 12 hours per day.
+Putting it beside the window is a preferably better option.
+You can use artificial lights also, and for that, you need to keep the plant 6 inches away from the light for 12 hours per day.